 Arrival Paperwork: What’s my first step?
 Does residency mean citizenship?
 Where do I go for a NIE, and what’s it needed for?
 How do I get empadronado?

 Looking For a Place To Live: What are the major websites to use for apartment hunting?
-How much will I pay for a deposit?
+How much will I pay for a security deposit for my apartment in Spain?
 What questions should I ask a renter or landlord?
 What happens if I don’t have a contract?

 Selecting a Mobile Phone and Internet Provider: Is it expensive to have a mobile phone?
 What’s a toque?
 Are those internet sticks worth it?
 How do I set up internet in my rented flat?